 Feline Care Guides

-“Liver disease” is a very general term used to describe several conditions that can damage liver cells.
-If the problem progresses, it can eventually lead to decreased liver function, liver failure, and death.Read More
+Kidney disease is a very general term used to describe any one of several conditions that can affect the kidneys or damage kidney cells.
+If kidney disease progresses, it can eventually lead to kidney failure and death.Read More